-What do others give you?
-The Practice: Say Thanks.
-Why?
+Say Thanks - it's a small moment with big ripples.
 What do you feel when someone thanks you for something?
-For a comment in a meeting, a task done at home, an extra step taken, an encouraging word.
-You probably feel seen, appreciated, that you matter to the other person....
+For a comment in a meeting, a task done at home, an extra step taken, an encouraging word....

 Dr. Ramani Durvasula is a licensed clinical psychologist, author, and expert on the impact of toxic narcissism.
 She is a Professor of Psychology at California State University, Los Angeles, and also a Visiting Professor at the University of Johannesburg.

 The focus of Dr. Ramani’s clinical, academic, and consultative work is the etiology and impact of narcissism and high-conflict, entitled, antagonistic personality styles on human relationships, mental health, and societal expectations.
 She has spoken on these issues to clinicians, educators, and researchers around the world.

 She is the author of Should I Stay or Should I Go: Surviving a Relationship With a Narcissist, and Don't You Know Who I Am?
 How to Stay Sane in an Era of Narcissism, Entitlement, and Incivility.
 Her work has been featured at SxSW, TEDx, and on a wide range of media platforms including Red Table Talk, the Today Show, Oxygen, Investigation Discovery, and Bravo, and she is a featured expert on the digital media mental health platform MedCircle.
 Dr. Durvasula’s research on personality disorders has been funded by the National Institutes of Health and she is a Consulting Editor of the scientific journal Behavioral Medicine.